tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Start the Mac, and U-Boot should start booting from the USB drive.
 GRUB will start, then the NixOS installer after a short delay (the default GRUB option is fine).
 You will get a console prompt once booting completes.
 Run the command `sudo su` to get a root prompt in the installer.

-If you've already installed something to the internal NVMe drive, U-Boot will try to boot it first.
+If you've already installed something to the internal NVMe drive, U-Boot may try to boot it first.
 To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `run bootcmd_usb0`.

 #### Partitioning and Formatting